 Parkas, on the other hand, are the winter jacket to end all winter jackets.
-They are thick insulated coats with dense fur lining and a weight to match.
+They are thick insulated coats with dense fur lining and weight to match.

-Parka jackets also reach all the way down to mid-thigh level, making them longer than anoraks by a handful of inches.
+Parka jackets also reach all the way down to the mid-thigh level, making them longer than anoraks by a handful of inches.